vircadia/vircadia-web/README.md

 npm run update-contributors
 ```

-## Development of Worlds
+## Local Assets

-To develop worlds faster, you may put local models into the `public/local-assets` folder, then reference them in your entity tree like so `/local-assets/yourModel.glb`.
+To enable faster loading, you may put local models into the `public/local-assets` folder, then reference them in your entity tree like so `/local-assets/yourModel.glb`.
 The asset should now be available to you in-world.